What Healthcare Providers Can Expect

 Below you will find the results of this study.

 In the healthcare industry, marketing professionals and strategic growth planners are tasked with the important job of creating stories out of data—the art of visualization.
 You must take rows upon rows of data and transform it into an easily digestible format—a skill that when executed properly, is extremely valuable.
 Anyone can create a bar graph, but the ability to create visualizations that are meaningful and insightful is an art form.

-Picking the right location is a challenge for any hospital or health system looking to grow strategically through a new site placement.
-Coffee shop locations provide a simple, yet appropriate, illustration: A hip, new coffee shop serving delicious drinks is forced to close their doors after just six months because it was in the wrong geographic location and couldn’t generate enough business.
-Perhaps people didn’t bother trying it because it was too far “off the beaten path.”
-Or, potential customers found themselves stuck in traffic created by a line of cars waiting to turn into a popular café parking lot.
-Or maybe there were four other coffee shops within a square mile.
-Either way, you see the point: whether it’s coffee or medical care, people tend to make purchase decisions based off of location and convenience.
+Picking the right location is a critical challenge for any hospital or health system looking to grow strategically through a new site placement.
+Coffee shops provide a simple, yet appropriate, illustration.
+You have likely seen a hip, new coffee shop that serves great drinks close their doors after six months because it was in the wrong geographic location and couldn’t generate enough business.
+Perhaps visitors didn’t bother going because it was too far “off the beaten path.”
+Or there was always a line of cars waiting to turn into the parking lot so everyone who visited ended up frustrated or late to their final destination because of the congestion (and thus, never returned).
+Either way, you hopefully see the point: whether it’s coffee or medical care, people tend to make purchase decisions based off of location and convenience.